-Like magnetic resonance imaging (MRI) of the breast, scintimammography may also be helpful to determine if multiple breast tumors are present.
+As magnetic resonance imaging (MRI) of the breast, scintimammography may also be helpful to determine if multiple breast tumours are present.
 For instance, a mammogram or ultrasound (sonogram) of the breast may reveal breast cancer in one area.
-However, a nuclear medicine breast imaging test may show that the cancer is in fact multi-focal; tumors are present in several areas of the breast.
+However, a nuclear medicine breast imaging test may show that the cancer is in fact multi-focal; tumours are present in several areas of the breast.

 Determining the extent of breast cancer with nuclear medicine can help indicate treatment: breast conserving surgery (lumpectomy) or breast removal (mastectomy).
-Mastectomy is indicated if there are multiple tumors.
+Mastectomy is indicated if there are multiple tumours.

 Studies show that scintimammography is only 40% to 60% accurate in imaging small breast abnormalities but more than 90% accurate in detecting abnormalities over one centimetre.
 However, mammography and physical exams are often very useful for detecting large abnormalities.
 It is the small abnormalities that tend to need additional imaging.
 Therefore, in this respect, scintimammography is often of limited value.